-- (a) Employees who take time off at the direction of the Employer to take a recognized Industrial First Aid Program shall do so with pay, and shall be compensated for mileage when using their personal vehicle.
-The cost of the course and course materials shall be borne by the Employer. - (b) The Employer will designate a first aid attendant to be the Senior First Aid Attendant on duty.
+(a) Security Officers who take time off at the direction of the Employer to take a WCB Level 1, 2 or 3 first aid course or test shall do so with pay, and shall be compensated for mileage when using their personal vehicle.
+The cost of the course and course materials shall be borne by the Employer.
+The Employer may adjust work schedules to reduce or eliminate overtime of the employee taking the required course or test.

+(b) The Employer will designate a first aid attendant security officer with first aid credentials (WCB Level 1, 2 or 3) to be the Senior First Aid Attendant on duty.
 Once so designated, the employee will receive a \$1.50 premium per hour worked as the Senior First Aid attendant.

-- (c) Employees (other than the Senior First Aid Attendant) with recognized First Aid credentials (Level 1, 2, or 3), will receive 75¢ per hour for all hours worked. - (d) All first aid attendants must perform duties in accordance with applicable occupational health and safety law and policy.
+(c) Other security officers (other than the Senior First Aid Attendant) with recognized First Aid credentials (WCB Level 1, 2, or 3), will receive 75¢ per hour for all hours worked.
+Security officers may obtain these first aid credentials on their own time and at their own expense.

+(d) All first aid attendants must perform duties in accordance with applicable occupational health and safety law and policy.